 Muscle relaxants (carisoprodol, diazepam) or tranquilizers (clonazepam, alprazolam) occasionally are useful, primarily to aid in sleeping.
-Intravenous valproate sodium (Depacon) is safe and can be effective.
+Intravenous sodium valproate (Depacon) is safe and can be effective.
 The atypical antipsychotics, such as olanzapine (Zyprexa) or quetiapine (Seroquel), occasionally may be useful on an as-needed basis.
-In the emergency room, IV administration of antiemetic agents such as prochlorperazine (Compazine, others) or metoclopramide (Reglan) may be useful (Table 8, page 51).
-Certain preventive medications, such as valproic acid, or divalproex sodium (Depakote), topiramate (Topamax), and amitriptyline-in low doses every 4 to 6 hoursmay be useful on an as-needed basis.
-The antihistamine diphenhydramine occasionally is useful when administered intramuscularly.
-At times, patients may have injections for home use (ketorolac, orphenadrine, sumatriptan, diphenhydramine, promethazine, etc).
+In the emergency room, IV administration of antiemetic agents such as prochlorperazine (Compazine, others) or metoclopramide (Reglan) may be useful.
+Certain preventive medications, such as valproic acid (Depakote), topiramate (Topamax), and amitriptyline, may be useful on an as-needed basis, utilizing low doses every 4 to 6 hours.
+The antihistamine diphenhydramine is occasionally useful when administered intramuscularly.
+At times, patients may have injections for home use: ketorolac, orphenadrine, sumatriptan, diphenhydramine, promethazine, etc.